Questions (game)

-Questions is a game that is played by participants maintaining a dialogue of asking questions back and forth for as long as possible, without making any declarative statements.
+Questions is a game in which players maintain a dialogue of asking questions back and forth for as long as possible without making any declarative statements.
 Play begins when the first player serves by asking a question (often "Would you like to play questions?").
 The second player must respond to the question with another question (e.g. "How do you play that?").
 Each player must quickly continue the conversation by using only questions.
-Hesitation, statements, or non sequiturs are not allowed, and cause players to foul.
+Hesitations, statements, and non sequiturs are not allowed, and result in a foul.
 The game is usually played by two players, although multiplayer variants exist.
+The game may also be played with a referee.
+A subject must be decided upon at the start.

 Rules

 Scoring is done by foul.
 Fouls can be called for: